Swatto/td/README.md

-   modify, m   Modify the text of an existing todo toggle, t   Toggle the status of a todo by giving his id clean Remove finished todos from the list reorder, r  Reset ids of todo search, s   Search a string in all todos help, h  Shows a list of commands or help for one command
+   modify, m   Modify the text of an existing todo toggle, t   Toggle the status of a todo by giving his id clean Remove finished todos from the list reorder, r  Reset ids of todo or swap the position of two todo search, s   Search a string in all todos help, h  Shows a list of commands or help for one command